layoutd/live-by-bula/README.md

 ## 📅 Changelog

+### 1.9.16
+- Improve subdirectory support.
+- Fix TOURNAMENT_INFO_URL handling in admin interface.
+- Get version from heartbeat file if package version is not available.

 ### 1.9.15
 - Highlight the correct pool in the standings page submenus.
 - Make navigation buttons hover effect match the primary color.